bob-ros2/rosgpt4all/README.md

 > ~model\
-  Modelname to be used to produce the embedding. it will be downloaded if it does not yet exists locally.\
+  Modelname to be used to produce the embedding.
+  It will be downloaded if it does not yet exists locally.\
   Default: ''

 > ~host\